Huron County, Michigan: Politics

 Huron County voters have generally supported Republican Party candidates.
-Since 1884, they have selected the Republican Party nominee in 79% of national elections (27 of 34).
-In 2016, Donald Trump carried the county by the largest margin in 32 years.
+Since 1884, they have selected the Republican Party nominee in 81% of national elections (29 of 36).
+In 2016, Donald Trump carried the county by the largest margin in 32 years, won by an even larger margin in 2020, and improved even more in 2024.

 Parks and recreation

 Tourism is important to Huron County with bay front and lakefront towns such as Sebewaing, Caseville, Port Austin, Port Hope, and Harbor Beach, attracting tourists from all over.
 Huron County borders the Saginaw Bay and Lake Huron.
 There are two state parks – Sleeper State Park and Port Crescent State Park – and three roadside parks – Jenks Park, Brown Park, and White Rock Park.
 Huron County also maintains eight county parks along the shoreline – Caseville Park, Lighthouse Park, Stafford Park, McGraw Park, Philp Park, Wagener Park, Oak Beach Park, and Sebewaing Park.